PUBLISHED: April 18, 2008

 - Put an old pair of his boots by the front door and remember to move them around daily.
 You never know who might be keeping an eye on your house.
 This will give the appearance that a man is still around.

 - Put a large dog bowl outside by the front and back doors, even if you do not have a dog.
 If you can afford it, buy a large igloo type dog house.
 This will give an appearance that there is a large dog at your house.
-I did this several times, and I was able to find one for free on Freecycle.

 - Enroll yourself in a self defense class.
 This will accomplish two things; one it will allow you to either get in shape or stay in shape, and it will give you the knowledge of how to defend yourself should that situation ever arise.

 - If you get a phone call for your spouse while he is away, don’t say he is not there.
 Instead just tell the caller he is unavailable and ask if you can help them.
 Remember when you were younger and a stranger called your house, your parents always informed you to never tell a caller they weren’t there?
 Same applies here.
 Its for your safety.
-A stranger doesn’t need to know that you are alone and will be for months!
+A stranger doesn’t need to know that you are alone and will be for months on end.

 - As much as we love those “1/2 my heart is in Iraq” bumper stickers, refrain from putting them on your car.
 What better way to tell a criminal you will be alone tonight?
 It’s like a rolling advertisement!